 Winning leadership: a Viking with a mother’s heart.
 This working guide covers the eight behaviour traits of leadership (four of which are hard wired at birth) and the fifteen leadership skills to master (8 people skills, 3 setting direction skills, and 4 execution skills)

 Wisdom from the great management thinkers: This working guide covers the lessons from Peter Drucker, Jim Collins, Jack Welch, Tom Peters and Robert Waterman, Gary Hamel, and Jeremy Hope.

 Should I Stay of Should I go?: This working guide covers planning the future, maximising your potential in your current organisation, getting prepared for the decision, self-improvement and choosing the right job offer.

-Winning Personal Habits: This working guide covers creating behavioural traits that will make you a better person and leader, using neuro linguistic programming to achieve greatness, building a safety net and maintaining effective relationships
+Winning Personal Habits: This working guide covers creating behavioural traits that will make you a better person and leader, using neuro linguistic programming to achieve greatness, building a safety net and maintaining effective relationships.

 What makes a good leader“What makes a good leader?”
 I was asked across a dinner table.
 To answer this you need to understand what makes a serving leader.
 How do you obtain the qualities and character that make people want to follow you over the top of the trenches?
 I have been exploring leadership for some time.
 As a disciple of Peter Drucker I have read most of his work, and I have spent much time interpreting the exploits of modern-day leaders such as Jack Welch former CEO of General Electric and comparing their styles to historic leaders such as Sir Winston Churchill, Horatio Nelson, and Sir Ernest Shackleton.

-Recent articles to help you with your management and leadership
+Some articles to help you with your management and leadership

-Extracts from my book
+Extracts from my management book